-fit(X[, y, groups]) Run fit with all sets of parameters. get_params([deep]) Get parameters for this estimator. score(X[, y]) Return the score on the given data. set_params(params) Set the parameters of this estimator.
+fit(X[, y, groups]) Run fit with all sets of parameters. get_metadata_routing() Get metadata routing of this object. get_params([deep]) Get parameters for this estimator. score(X[, y]) Return the score on the given data. set_fit_request([, groups]) Request metadata passed to the fit method. set_params(params) Set the parameters of this estimator.

-best_index Trial number which corresponds to the best candidate parameter setting. best_params Parameters of the best trial in the Study . best_score Mean cross-validated score of the best estimator. best_trial Best trial in the Study . classes Class labels. decision_function Call decision_function on the best estimator. inverse_transform Call inverse_transform on the best estimator. n_trials Actual number of trials. predict Call predict on the best estimator. predict_log_proba Call predict_log_proba on the best estimator. predict_proba Call predict_proba on the best estimator. score_samples Call score_samples on the best estimator. set_user_attr Call set_user_attr on the Study . transform Call transform on the best estimator. trials All trials in the Study . trials_dataframe Call trials_dataframe on the Study . user_attrs User attributes in the Study .
+best_index Trial number which corresponds to the best candidate parameter setting. best_params Parameters of the best trial in the Study . best_score Mean cross-validated score of the best estimator. best_trial Best trial in the Study . classes Class labels. cv_results A dictionary mapping a metric name to a list of Cross- Validation results of all trials. decision_function Call decision_function on the best estimator. inverse_transform Call inverse_transform on the best estimator. n_trials Actual number of trials. predict Call predict on the best estimator. predict_log_proba Call predict_log_proba on the best estimator. predict_proba Call predict_proba on the best estimator. score_samples Call score_samples on the best estimator. set_user_attr Call set_user_attr on the Study . transform Call transform on the best estimator. trials All trials in the Study . trials_dataframe Call trials_dataframe on the Study . user_attrs User attributes in the Study .